10012E/PROS-VEXLink-Example/README.md

     std::uint32_t motor_temp = motor.get_temperature(); // Get the motor
 ```

-The next thing that we'll look at is the "if" "else" bl0ck of code
+The next thing that we'll look at is the "if" "else" block of code

 <!-- USAGE EXAMPLES -->